-The breach of balance between Social Security expenditures and revenues stems from several factors, including the aging population, changes in the labor market (late entry of young people into the labor market, changes in the composition of the population that affect employment rates, etc.) and long-term legislative changes.
-In addition, governments spending on annuities tend to increase during periods of economic crisis, in which the level of employment declines and the number of unemployment annuities seekers increased.
-These days, after two closures imposed on the economy, following the Corona crisis, Social Security expenditures on unemployment annuities and various grants has increased abruptly.
-However, in normal time, the expenditure on the sectors of retirees, nursing and disability is the bulk of the Social Security expenditures (68% in 2018 and an expectation of 75% in 2060).
-Thus, following legislative changes, the share of the nursing and disability sectors in expenditures is expected to increase by 90% and 25%, respectively, as the share of expenditures on the retirees’ sector decreases (the share of disability and nursing sectors linked to wages increases mainly at the expense of retirees, survivors and children which are price index linked).
-However, the share of expenditure on the retirees’ sector remains the largest, and together with the nursing sector it is expected to reach about 50% in 2060 (Figure 3).
+The imbalance between national pension expenditures and revenues stems from several factors, including the aging population, changes in the labor market (late entry of young people into the labor market, changes in the composition of the population that affect employment rates, etc.) and long-term legislative changes.
+In addition, government spending on annuities tends to increase during periods of economic crisis, in which the level of employment declines and the number of people receiving unemployment benefits increases.
+Currently, after two closures imposed on the economy following the COVID-19 crisis, national insurance expenditures on unemployment benefits and other support payments have increased sharply.
+In normal times, the bulk of national insurance expenditure is for retirees and the nursing and disability sectors (68% in 2018 and an expectation of 75% in 2060).
+Following legislative changes, the share of the nursing and disability sectors in expenditures is expected to increase by 90 and 25 percent, respectively, as the share of expenditure on retirees decreases (the share of disability and nursing sectors linked to wages increases mainly at the expense of expenditure on retirees, survivors and children, which is price index linked).
+However, the share of expenditure on retirees remains the largest, and together with the nursing sector, is expected to reach about 50 percent in 2060 (Figure 3).

-Figure 3: NII expenditures 2018 & 2060

-Source: Authors' Adaptations for NII data and forecasts, 2019
+Figure 3: NII expenditures 2018 & 2060.
+Source: Authors’ Adaptations for NII data and forecasts, 2019

-In the case of a public pension, apart from the longevity risk that affects the number of those entitled to an annuity, the expenses are affected by the age of entitlement to the annuity, the indexation index (in Israel, the consumer price index) and the level of annuity, depending on seniority, pension deferral supplement and the number of dependants on the entitled to an annuity.
-In addition, the sector includes expenditures on survivors' annuities of deceased insured, and as a result of the increase in employment rates, especially among women, the number of those entitled to them gradually decreases (a decrease of about 10% in the last two decades) and so is the portion of the expenditure of this sector (the National Insurance Institute of Israel 2020b).
+In the case of a public pension, apart from the longevity risk that affects the number of those entitled to pension benefits, expenses are affected by the age of entitlement to the annuity, the chosen index (in Israel, the Consumer Price Index) and the level of the pension, depending on seniority, the pension deferral supplement, and the number of dependants entitled to an annuity.
+In addition, the sector includes expenditures on survivors’ annuities of deceased insured parties, and as a result of the increase in employment rates, especially among women, the number of those entitled to pensions has gradually decreased (a decrease of about 10% over the last two decades), as has the portion of the expenditure of this sector (National Insurance Institute of Israel 2020b).

-2.3 Entitlement for pension
+2.3 Entitlement for a pension

-In the last two decades, the average growth rate of those entitled to retirees' annuities has been about 3.7%, while the general population has grown on average by about 2% per year.
-The aging process of the population in Israel is expected to continue and increase the share of the retiree population.
-According to forecasts, the proportion of people aged 65 and over, will increase from 11.1% in 2015 to 14.3% in 2040 and 15.3% in 2065, and the share of people aged 85 and over will increase from 1.4% in 2015 to 3.6% in 2065.
+Over the last two decades, the number of those entitled to retirees’ annuities has grown at an average rate of about 3.7 percent, while the general population has grown on average by about two percent per year.
+The aging of the population in Israel is expected to continue, increasing the proportion of the population that is retired.
+According to forecasts, the proportion of people aged 65 and over will increase from 11.1 percent in 2015 to 14.3 percent in 2040 and 15.3 percent in 2065, and the share of people aged 85 and over will increase from 1.4 percent in 2015 to 3.6 percent in 2065.
 (Central Bureau of Statistics, 2017a).

-Figure 4: Dependency Ratio

-Source: Authors' Adaptations for Population Forecast of the Central Bureau of Statistics 2017, Medium Alternative
+Figure 4: Dependency Ratio.
+Source: Authors’ Adaptations for Population Forecast of the Central Bureau of Statistics 2017, Medium Alternative

 Figure 4 shows the inverse of the dependency ratio.
 There are currently about 4.3 people of working age per person aged 65 and over, but this estimate is expected to drop to 3.2 in 2053, and then stabilize.